guanwill/lolproject/README.md

 * Check if game server is online or offline
 * Get/calculate the win rate of a player
 * Get/calculate most used champion of a player
+* Use Devise for authentication
+* Use CSS libraries during the initial stage of project
 * In the sign up form, if the user skips a field, it will display the title and blank next to it in their profile.
-It should be complete gone.
+It should be completely gone.

 ##Rails Flow Chart